Whoever Slew Auntie Roo?: Production

-Production
+Development

-A co-production between the United States and the United Kingdom, the film was shot at Shepperton Studios in Shepperton, England.
-The film was financed by AIP and the British company, Hemdale, who represented Mark Lester.
+The film was financed by American International Pictures (AIP) through its British subdivision AIP-England, Ltd. and Hemdale Film Corporation, who represented Mark Lester.
 It was one of three films financed by Hemdale (the others were Where Does It Hurt? and Love on Horseback) with a total budget of £1,250,000.

-Harrington was going to direct Wuthering Heights in England for AIP but did this instead after Shelley Winters requested him.
-Shelley Winters had worked with Harrington on What's the Matter with Helen? and asked for him on this movie "because of his ability with actors.
+Curtis Harrington was going to direct Wuthering Heights in England for AIP, but did this instead after Shelley Winters requested him.
+Winters had worked with Harrington on What's the Matter with Helen? and asked for him on this movie "because of his ability with actors.
 I thought he would be wonderful."
-Harrington says it was not a project "I personally wanted particularly to do."
+Harrington recalled it was not a project "I personally wanted particularly to do."

+Writing

-The film was based on a storyline from Jimmy Sangster inspired by Hansel and Gretel.
-Sam Arkoff and James Nicholson of AIP hired Robert Blees to write a script which Harrington was dissatisfied with so the director arranged for the script to be rewritten by Gavin Lambert.
+The film was based on a storyline from longtime Hammer horror writer Jimmy Sangster, inspired by Hansel and Gretel.
+AIP chiefs Samuel Z. Arkoff and James H. Nicholson hired Robert Blees to re-write the script.
+Dissatisfied with Blees' work, Harrington arranged to have the script rewritten again by Gavin Lambert, who was credited with 'additional dialogue'.

-Even after this Harrington said "It had a very weak, incredibly lousy script... what I finally shot is an incredible improvement over the original.
+Even after this, Harrington said "It had a very weak, incredibly lousy script... what I finally shot is an incredible improvement over the original.
 Even so, it was very difficult to do enough with it to make it work."

-Harrington says it was his idea to set the film in the 1920s.
-"I have a great fondness for all the imagery and quality of the traditional Victorian Christmas celebration.
+Harrington says it was his idea to set the film in the 1920s, recalling: "I have a great fondness for all the imagery and quality of the traditional Victorian Christmas celebration.
 I tried to put as much as I could of that in the film."

+The working title of the film was The Gingerbread House, which Harrington's preferred, but it was to be changed due to its similarities to the Neil Simon play, The Gingerbread Lady.
+At one stage, the film was called The Best of Friends.

+Casting

-Harrington enjoyed working with Louis Heyward and says he was the one who suggested Ralph Richardson.
-Harrington says the only actor the producers "imposed on me" was Michael Gothard who Harrington called a "lousy actor" and "a pain in the arse."
+Ralph Richardson was suggested to Harrington by AIP producer Louis M. Heyward.
+Harrington says the only actor the producers "imposed on me" was Michael Gothard, who he called a "lousy actor" and "a pain in the arse."

-The film was originally called The Gingerbread House which Harrington felt was the best title but it had to be changed due to its similarities to the Neil Simon play, The Gingerbread Lady.

-At one stage the film was called The Best of Friends.
+Harrington felt Mark Lester was not interested in acting but the director enjoyed working with Chloe Franks.

+Filming

 Filming was going to commence on 30 November 1970 but then was pushed back until April 1971.
 It mostly took place at Shepperton Studios.

-Harrington felt Mark Lester was not interested in acting but the director enjoyed working with Chloe Franks.